 Let your imagination wander…

 Don’t think you have to follow one of these recipes, why not combine a few and make an eggy, fried cheese sandwich?
-As you can see stale bread can have a use at the centrepiece or as an accompaniment to many meals.
+As you can see stale bread can have a use at the centrepiece or as an accompaniment to a meal.
 Let me know how you get on!